-Pope is an interdisciplinary visual artist that questions and responds to issues of identity as it relates to the individual and the community, specifically in regards to race, gender, class, history, power and place.
+Cheryl Pope is an interdisciplinary visual artist that questions and responds to issues of identity as it relates to the individual and the community, specifically regarding race, gender, class, history, power, and place.
 Her practice emerges from the act and politics of listening.
-Pope's early work invloved performative, often sports-related projects, her more recent body of work continues the artist’s examination of systematic social concerns, unexpected material interventions, and simultaneously introduces a novel formal language.
-While she previously positioned herself as a conduit for the voices of the youth impacted by socio-political turmoil, Pope's more recent work puts forth a personal intimacy as yet unseen in the artist’s oeuvre.
+Pope's early work involved performative, often sports-related projects, her more recent body of work continues the artist’s examination of systematic social concerns, unexpected material interventions, and simultaneously introduces a novel formal language.
+While she previously positioned herself as a conduit for the voices of the youth impacted by socio-political turmoil, Pope's more recent work puts forth a personal intimacy yet unseen in the artist’s oeuvre.